-Tesla, Chinese Brands Take Centre Stage At Munich Car Show
+Tesla, Chinese brands take centre stage at Munich car show

 Chinese groups benefit from lower production costs, allowing them to offer cut-throat prices at a time when entry-level EVs are still a rarity.

-Mercedes-Benz CEO Ola Kallensaid European firms had to stay competitive in the face of stiff competition.
+Mercedes-Benz CEO Ola Kallenius said European firms had to stay competitive in the face of stiff competition.

 "Don't make it worse.
 Don't start a debate that we should work less hours at the same pay, those types of things.
-That would be going the wrong direction," Kallentold reporters at the IAA on Sunday.
+That would be going the wrong direction," Kallenius told reporters at the IAA on Sunday.

 Volkswagen CEO Oliver Blume predicted that Chinese competitors would struggle to keep their prices low in Europe, citing the costs of transport, customs and setting up distribution networks.